damhuman/Etsy3Py/README.md

 `client = EtsyOAuthClient(client_id, client_secret)`

-If the access token expires, you can use the refresh token to obtain a new access token
+If the access token expires, you can use the refresh token to obtain a new access token and additional data

 `new_access_token = client.refresh_token(refresh_token)`